1915 Singapore Mutiny: Japanese role and reservations

 On 16 February 1915, the Third Squadron of the Japanese Navy received a telegram from the Military Attaché Araki Jiro via Ma-Kung in the Formosa Straits (the main base of the Squadron) requesting Japanese help.
 The Otowa and Tsushima were sent immediately for Singapore.
 Although help was sent and well received by the British Navy in Singapore, the Japanese Navy was hesitant about doing so initially.
 Commanding Officer of the Third Squadron, Rear Admiral Tsuchiya Mitsukane apparently expressed his displeasure in dispatching help as he believed that being a signatory of the Anglo-Japanese Alliance, Japan should not interfere in the internal affairs of another country without attaching collateral conditions.
 Also, Tsuchiya had recalled how a British ship once anchored at Chilung had refused to help put down a Taiwanese revolt against Japan.
 Seeing that he had no choice but to follow orders from the Japanese Government and Naval Headquarters, Tsuchiya secretly advised his land forces not to kill or wound any sepoy intentionally but to simply encourage them to surrender as the former had no enmity with the latter.
-According to The General Staff of the British Military Headquarters, “in reality the Japanese did not do much…and it was found desirable to disband them as early as possible”.
+According to The General Staff of the British Military Headquarters, “in reality the Japanese did not do much...and it was found desirable to disband them as early as possible”.
 This was apparently in reference to the organisation by their consul-general of 190 armed special constables from the Japanese community in Singapore.
-However, from the point of view of Japanese politicians, Japan's involvement in supressing the mutiny was also a form of projecting Japanese power and strength in the region.
+However, from the point of view of Japanese politicians, Japan's involvement in suppressing the mutiny was also a form of projecting Japanese power and strength in the region.